Engine 3

 Search-ready use cases

-Kelly Scheduler is written around the terms fire officers and administrators actually search for: Kelly day scheduling, firehouse riding board software, shift trades, time-off approvals, volunteer availability, and staffing minimum alerts.
+Kelly Scheduler is written around the terms fire officers and administrators actually search for: Kelly day scheduling, firehouse riding board software, shift trades, time-off approvals, firefighter scheduling software, duty crew scheduling, volunteer firefighter availability, apparatus staffing, and staffing minimum alerts.

 Plan recurring Kelly days and firehouse rotations so crews can see their scheduled days, open seats, and shift impact in one place.